 Please refer to the Release Notes to see when Nephele updates were made.
 Also, in the initial email you receive for each job, you will find the version of Nephele that corresponds to the Release Notes, as well as a copy of all the parameters that were selected for that job.
-Software package versions for the pipelines are also listed in the log files.
+Software package versions for the pipelines are also listed in the log files and current versions can be found on the pipeline details pages.

 Choosing a sampling depth is generally arbitrary.
 Generally, it's recommended to choose a value high enough that you are able to capture the diversity present in samples with high read counts, but low enough to include the majority of your samples.
 For a simple community with only a handful of abundant members, for example, a sampling depth of 5,000 or less may suffice for an accurate estimate of diversity.
 For a more complex community with many low abundant members, however, a much higher value for sampling depth, 10,000 or higher, is generally necessary.

 Nephele specifies the sampling depth of 10,000 reads as the minimum requirement for all downstream analysis.
 The pipelines use the following logics to determine the sampling depth: